Telefonica/gymnos/docs/source/data_augmentors.rst

         data_augmentor_2
     )

-    new_image = pipeline.transform(image)  # transform image with the data augmentors, according to probability
+    new_image = pipeline.transform(images)  # transform images with data augmentors, according to probability

 All Data Augmentors
 ********************